JackAWatt/jackwatt.com/notes/senior_technical_project/automated-plant.md

 * if the temperature is too high, it will turn the fan on
 * if the ph is too high or too low it will do something--I have no idea what to do in that case

 There would be a website that would display the information for the system.
 Multiple of these devices could be created.
 My plan would be to create 2 of them, where the site would automatically add a new interface for each device added.

-There could also be a bluetooth connection to figure the devices to allow them onto a wifi network and to put in the credentials to connect to the web server.
+There could also be a bluetooth connection to figure the devices to allow them onto a wifi network and to put in the credentials to connect to the web server, and for the ability to configure the device.